by Bill P. and Sommer Thornton

 The 2018 Continental is 201 inches long and sports a 117 inch wheelbase, which makes for tons of legroom and a trunk that can fit lots of luggage.
 The new Continental is fresh-to-death decked out with a new chrome grill that stretches 2/3 the length of the front fascia.
 Along with a stuntastic grille, the wide-body Continental has dope e-latch chrome handles that are fitted to the bottom of the window instead of the door.
 The door handles jet out and offer a discreet keyless entry button.
 The sleek Continental also has dual chrome tipped exhausts, 18 inch premium aluminum wheels and power-folding heated side mirrors.

 Lighting is classed-up with standard adaptive HID headlights, LED signature lighting, and LED tail lamps.
 LED headlights are optional.
 There is also dope LED welcome lighting that illuminates the area around the Continental.

 The cabin of the Continental is even more stylish with standard leather upholstery and optional premium Nappa leather.
 Aluminum, chrome and wood garnish the first-class cockpit.
 A leather-wrapped wood trimmed steering wheel is standard.
 Knobs for audio and climate are bezzeled-out.
 Many of the buttons are so shiny that they reflect the sun into the driver’s eye.

 Optimal Comfort Features Fit for a King

 There is so much legroom in the front and back editor Sommer who is 5’5” had a tough time reaching the center stack when she sat back in the driver’s seat.
 She always had to lean up.
-However the multicontour massage front seats more than compensate.
+However the multicontour massaging front seats more than compensated.
 Tri-zone climate control is standard.

 The center stack of the Continental is the same as an upgraded Ford Explorer with a large touchscreen and ‘old school’ buttons for climate and audio.